-A User Perspective on Product Life-Cycles (2016-ongoing): this research project focuses on exploring design implications that results from applying a user-perspective rather than a life-cycle perspective when exploring opportunities to support product circularity.
-Furthermore, the project aims to contribute new methods and tools that support designers in developing new products and services fit for circular consumption processes.
-The project is carried out in collaboration with Transformator Design and Hultafors Group.
+A User Perspective on Product Life-Cycles (2016-2019): this research project focused on exploring design implications that results from applying a user-perspective rather than a life-cycle perspective when exploring opportunities to support product circularity.
+Furthermore, the project aimed to contribute new methods and tools that support designers in developing new products and services fit for circular consumption processes.
+The project was funded by the Kamprad Family Foundation and carried out in collaboration with Transformator Design and Hultafors Group.

 Cirkulera Mera!
 (2018-2019): this study (Circulate!) aimed to provide insight into what activities and practicalities different circular paths of consumption entail for people in everyday life.
 The study was carried out in collaboration with Peder Skrivares skola, an upper secondary school in Sweden.

 Kravhantering vid framtagning av funktionsprodukter (2006-2007): this research project (Managing requirements when developing functional sales) aimed at investigating fuctional sales from a consumer perspective.
 Three empirical studies were conducted to gain insight into consumer requirements and consumer acceptance of product-service systems.
 Findings show that product-service systems affect consumers through practical implications for the activities they engage in.
 Two factors, “impact on everyday life” and “uncertainties” related to anticipating consequences were repeatedly brought up by participants and highlight the importance of including iterative studies with consumers during development processes.